-Sacral inclination is an angle of intersection of a line drawn along posterior border of S1 and true vertical line in standing radiogram.
+Sacral inclination is an angle of intersection of a line drawn along the posterior border of S1 and true vertical line in standing radiogram.

-Saggital rotation is an angle formed by intersection of a line parallel to L5 body and posterior border of body of S1.
+Saggital rotation is an angle formed by the intersection of a line parallel to L5 body and posterior border of the body of S1.
 It is also known as sagittal roll, lumbosacral kyphosis or slip angle.

 Angle of lumbar lordosis

-It is drawn by intersection of perpendiculars from lines parallel to superior surfaces of L1 and L5 in standing radiogram.
+It is drawn by an intersection of perpendiculars from lines parallel to superior surfaces of L1 and L5 in standing radiogram.

 Sacro Horizontal angle

 It is also called sacral angle, lumbosacral angle, and Ferguson angle.
 A line is drawn on top of S1 and intersected with the horizontal line in a standing radiogram and this is that angle.
 It has been shown that females with spondylolysis have a greater sacral angle.